xterminal86/nrogue/README.md

 So I decided to make a roguelike.
 It probably should've been named **ncrogue** or something, but whatever...

-When building with SDL2 you can use custom font and scale it by creating file called "config.txt" and placing it alongside with the game's binary.
+When building with SDL2 you can use custom font image and scale it by creating file called "config.txt" and placing it alongside with the game's binary.
 The format should be as follows (no empty lines):